amankrs21/YouTube-Tools/README.md

-In file name Video to Audio
+# In file name Video to Audio
 While entering folder location, folder location should be in the form => in linux --> /home/user/Desktop/Videos
 => in windows --> C://users/desktop/videos

-please let me know in comments, if any changes is required.
+please suggest any changes if required, if any changes is required.
 Thanking You :)